How to Change Gear Oil & Seal a Dana 35 Differential Cover | Jeep Guide

 Dana 35 Differential Cover Fitment

-The SPELAB Dana 35 10 Bolts Rear Axle Differential Cover is compatible with the following Jeep models:
+The SPELAB Dana 35 10 Bolts Rear Axle Differential Cover is engineered for the following chassis:

 • 1984–1997 Jeep Wagoneer

-How to Seal a Differential Cover and Gear Oil Change for Jeep Cherokee XJ?
+How to Seal a Differential Cover and Change Gear Oil (The Engineer's Way)

 1. Removing the Differential Cover Bolts & Prep Work